-The result is expressed as an aggregate score of the sustainability indicators for each issuer, specifically a notional percentage (positive or negative) of sales or GDP of the relevant underlying issuer.
-For example, a score of +2% would mean that for every \$100 of sales the issuer generates, it would provide a net positive contribution to society and/or the environment of \$2.
-The sustainability score of the Fund is derived from the scores of all eligible issuers in the Fund's portfolio measured by Schroders' proprietary tool.
+The result is expressed as an aggregate score of the sustainability indicators for each sponsor, specifically a notional percentage (positive or negative) of sales of the relevant underlying sponsor.
+For example, a score of +2% would mean a sponsor contributes \$2 of relative notional positive impact (i.e. benefits to society) per \$100 of sales.
+The sustainability score of the Fund is derived from the scores of all sponsors in the Fund's portfolio measured by Schroders' proprietary tool.